Philadelphia Flyers: New generation takes over (1981–1991)

 During the 1986–87 season, the Flyers were rejuvenated by the ascension of 22-year-old goaltender Ron Hextall.
 In his rookie season, he became the third Flyers goaltender to win the Vezina Trophy, joining Parent and Lindbergh.
 With Hextall providing the critical stops at crucial times, the Flyers captured a third-straight Patrick Division title, and were able to gain revenge on the Rangers by beating them in six games in the division semifinals, as well as surviving a tough seven-game test from a gritty Islanders club, in the division finals.
-The Flyers then defeated the defending Stanley Cup champion Canadiens in a fiery six-game series (notable for a famous bench-clearing brawl during the Game 6 warmup) to win the Wales Conference and return to the Stanley Cup Finals.
+The Flyers then defeated the defending Stanley Cup champion Canadiens in a fiery six-game series (notable for a famous bench-clearing brawl during the game six warmup) to win the Wales Conference and return to the Stanley Cup Final.
 As was the case two seasons prior, the Flyers became decimated by injuries, the most significant of which was losing Kerr for the remainder of the playoffs.
-After falling behind three games to one in the Stanley Cup Finals, the Flyers rallied from a two-goal deficit on the road in Game 5 to extend the series, then won Game 6 at home with another late-game comeback.
-However, they could not overcome the odds a third time and eventually succumbed to the Oilers, 3–1, in Game 7.
-Hextall was voted playoff MVP, the second time a Flyer won the Conn Smythe Trophy despite being on the losing team (the other being another Manitoban, Reggie Leach, in 1976).
+After falling behind three games to one in the Stanley Cup Final, the Flyers rallied from a two-goal deficit on the road in game five to extend the series, then won game six at home with another late-game comeback.
+However, they could not overcome the odds a third time and eventually succumbed to the Oilers, 3–1, in game seven.
+Hextall was voted playoffs MVP, the second time a Flyer won the Conn Smythe Trophy despite being on the losing team (the other being another Manitoban, Reggie Leach, in 1976).

 The Flyers stumbled in 1987–88, finishing third in the Patrick Division (after a first-place finish the previous three years).
 Hextall became the first NHL goaltender to score a goal by firing the puck into an empty net in a December 8 game against Boston.
-In their first-round playoff series with Washington, the Flyers blew a 3–1 series lead as Washington forced a Game 7.
-They then blew a 3–0 lead in Game 7 as Washington won in overtime 5–4.
+In their first-round playoff series with Washington, the Flyers blew a 3–1 series lead as Washington forced a game seven.
+They then blew a 3–0 lead in game seven as Washington won in overtime 5–4.
 It was because of this playoff collapse that "Iron Mike" was fired.
 Paul Holmgren was named Keenan's replacement, the first time a former Flyer was named the club's head coach.